 But, if you’re a small company or organization with a small budget, and not in the design or visual arts field, my advice is to use free Google fonts.

 It’s a matter of return on investment.
 What will be the return of spending $3000 over a period of ten years for a slightly better-looking font on your website?
-For most small or medium-sized companies (and even large ones), it’s not a good use of resources.
+That doesn’t include the overhead of billing and a possible fire drill due to the fonts on your site breaking because the bill wasn’t paid, as well as the resulting online embarrassment of having a broken site.
+For many small or medium-sized companies (and even large ones), it’s not a good use of time and resources.

 But ultimately, it’s your responsibility to do the cost/benefit analysis and make the call! – Brian